How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Invite them back

-This helps future customers and reinforces what you do.
+As a result, this helps future customers and reinforces what you do.

 Step 3: Add Photos That Make People Choose You Faster

-Homeowners want to see:
+For example, homeowners want to see:

 • Your team